FerNicolas117/FerNicolas117/README.md

 ### More about me:

 - I am currently working on a payment and document management system for the citizens of a community.
-- I am currently learning Spring Boot, Angular and React.
+- I am currently learning Spring Boot and Angular.
-- Hobbies: I like to play drums and percussion.gular
+- Hobbies: I like to play drums and percussion. 🥁🎶

 ### Technologies and tools:
 <div align="left">